 The Aerospace and Defense (A&D) industry has long been a source of considerable innovation for both the public and private sectors.
 With discoveries like memory foam, smartphone sensors, weather radar and super glue, the traditionally government-focused industry has created numerous products over the years that have found commercial success in the hands of the public.
 But what happened to the other innovations that showed promise but failed to find a life outside of the military or government sectors?
 Why didn’t they succeed?

 Over the course of Simon-Kucher’s nearly 40 years of experience, we’ve found that a primary reason innovations fail to achieve commercial success is due to the lack of a sound monetization strategy.
 Companies often get caught up in product and feature development without giving adequate attention to commercialization.
 While the product may perform as intended, companies often fail to verify it will generate the intended value for the company.
 A&D companies are no different.
-Like in other industries, it is critical to consider commercial implications early and often in the product development lifecycle to make sure the company will generate its expected return on investment.
+Like in other industries, it is critical to consider commercial implications early and often in the product innovation lifecycle to make sure the company will generate its expected return on investment.

 Our experts have shared some tips to help A&D companies get started on the path to monetization success.